 But that is not the only startling part of the passage.
 Ms Abbott also says “The earliest blacks in Britain were probably black Roman centurions”.
 Why on earth should she imagine that if blacks did come to Roman Britain they would all be centurions?
 That is not only historically dubious in terms of blacks coming to Roman Britain in ant guise, but absurd in its conception that the blacks were probably all drawn from the centurion class.
 That is a simple failure of intellect.

-In the light of the mental capacity revealed in Multi-racial Britain, it would be interesting to know exactly how and why Ms Abbott was selected for a much sort after place on a popular degree course at one of the two most prestigious British universities and once there how she managed to take a history degree.
+In the light of the mental capacity revealed in Multi-racial Britain, it would be interesting to know exactly how and why Ms Abbott was selected for a much sought after place on a popular degree course at one of the two most prestigious British universities and once there how she managed to take a history degree.
 Could it be that an informal “positive discrimination” was exercised in both the granting of the place at Newham and her completion of her degree course?

 Diane Abbott and Is it in the blood?

 In 1995 I wrote an article for a specialist cricket magazine Wisden Cricket Monthly.
 This dealt with the use by the England cricket team of many black and white immigrants.
 In the article I argued that this made a mockery of the very idea of national sporting teams.
 This created a vast media outcry.
 Ms Abbott sent me an unsolicited letter which I reproduce below together with my reply to which Ms Abbott did not reply.